 For deals where I do take on a partner, their security is the property itself.
 They go on title of the property.

 6) How much was your original investment?
-What is the breakdown of your investment?
-Any fees?

 In the deal above, the downpayment required was 20% of the purchase price (300K), so $60K plus $4K closing costs (legal fees, inspection, etc.) Total cash required for this deal was $64,000.